crsl4/julia-workshop/lectures/day1_3mixedmodels.md

 ## Running LMM in Julia

 The code below is also contained in the `day1_3mixedmodels.jmd` Julia Markdown file which can be weaved into a PDF or HTML file.
 More details below.
 This md version is used mostly because it is easy to render in github.
 You can also write the commands in a `.jl` file in the `scripts` subfolder.
+More in the Exercise below.

 ```julia
 using DataFrames, JellyMe4, MixedModels, RCall